Freediving with purpose

 And if you prefer to be on the other side of the camera, we also offer some professional level photo shootings, so that you can impress your friends and family on your favorite social media.

-The dive site is located just in front of the resort, behind the Marine Protected Area, where you can see a colourful pattern of abundant sea life, including a huge school of sardines, and the occasional visit of whale sharks, dolphins, and even a blue whale, if you are lucky!
+Depending on the season, we also dive in Napaling Reef, on the northern shore of the island.
+This reef is the best one around Panglao to practice snorkeling.
+Its dive site is located just in front of a Marine Protected Area, where you can see a colorful pattern of abundant sea life, including a huge school of sardines, the occasional visit of whale sharks, dolphins, or even blue whales if you are lucky!

 One of the best freediving spots in the world

 With water temperatures between 26°C and 30°C, no thermocline (same temperature at depth as on the surface), little to no current, barely any waves, and water visibility from 15m to 30m, this is the perfect spot to learn and train freediving in the Philippines.
 These unique conditions allow us to dive 95% of the time.
 It takes a typhoon or a world pandemic to prevent us from going into the water.

 Thanks to these optimal conditions and its dolce vita, the island of Panglo has become one of the few world capitals of freediving.
 It is not only known for its freediving competitions, but also as one of the best locations for beginners to learn to freedive and make friends among the community of freedivers.